Med Academy’s Campus Crime Report

 - Reasonable persons means a reasonable person under similar circumstances and with similar identities to the victim

-If you feel you are victim of stalking and fear for your safety, please call 911 immediately.
+If you feel you are a victim of stalking and fear for your safety, please call 911 immediately.